CRTejaswi/resources/Languages/PowerShell/scripts.md

 ## Youtube

-- [x] Gather list of videos/playlists for a YouTube user/channel. <br>
+- [x] __Gather list of videos/playlists for a YouTube user/channel.__ <br>
-    I've managed to scrape link ids for videos/playlists and stored them to a JSON file.
-To build full links, you can easily use `$baseURL/watch?v=$video` & `$baseURL/playlist?list=$video` to build absolute links.
+    I've managed to scrape link ids for videos/playlists and store them to a JSON file. [[jabykoay]](jabykoay.json) [[teamcoco]](teamcoco.json) <br>
+    You can easily use `$baseURL/watch?v=$video` & `$baseURL/playlist?list=$video` to build absolute links. <br>
     The major issue with v1/v2 is that not all links are retrieved (eg. `jabykoay` yields 110 videos when there are many more).
-[Prateek Singh's implementation] uses DOM instead of simple query like mine.
+[Prateek Singh's implementation](https://github.com/PrateekKumarSingh/PowershellScrapy/blob/master/Youtube/Get-YoutubeVideo.ps1) uses DOM instead of simple query like mine.
 This way, you can get title of videos as well.
 But his way also has the same issue - his gets fewer videos than mine.

 <details>
 <summary> v1 </summary>

 > CHANGES: See implementation of `$content`.
-No duplicate videos/playlist link except ones that contain both video & playlist reference in same link.
+No duplicate video/playlist link except ones that contain both video & playlist reference in same link.

 ```powershell
 function Get-YouTubeVideos{